vanbrandaos/.dotfiles/dotfiles-windows/README.md

 # Setup Windows

 Those are my personal settings for my Windows' environments.
+Here I have a bit of PowerShell files for Windows, including common application installation through Chocolatey, and developer-minded Windows configuration defaults.

 *About PowerShell:*